-By policy, SHP students in programs requiring fieldwork/internship placement are required to undergo a routine drug screen using the school's approved vendor, CastleBranch, www.castlebranch.com, at the time of program admission and again prior to placement in a clinical rotation.
+By policy, SHP students in programs requiring fieldwork/internship placement are required to undergo a routine drug screen using the school's approved vendor, CastleBranch, www.castlebranch.com, at the time of program admission and again prior to placement in a fieldwork placement..
 Instructions for requesting the drug screen and appropriate consent forms will be provided to students by their programs.
 Please refer to the policy section of this handbook for the school and university policy statements.
-If you have questions, please contact (205) 934-4194 or shp@uab.edu or visit room 230 in the School of Health Professions Building.
+If you have questions, please contact (205) 996-1278.
 For more information visit: Students - School of Health Professions | UAB